nxp-mcuxpresso/mcuxsdk-doc/develop/sdk/example_development.md

 ### Repository Examples and Freestanding Examples

-In MCUXpresso SDK, based on example location we distinguish 2 example types: repository and freestanding examples.
+In MCUXpresso SDK, based on example location we distinguish 2 example types: repository and Freestanding examples.

 | Example Type | Example Location(where CMakeLists.txt is placed) |
 | ------------ | ---------------------------------------- |